Pebaz/tidbytes/README.md

     arithmetic and results in truncation to null (no bit width).
 - Codecs can never start with `op_` since that would mean they are part of an
 - algebra.
 This is fine, but they are not compatible with the Von Neumann API.

-# Hmmm

-The dream of Tidbytes is to allow bits to be place precisely where they are wanted.
-In the pursuit of mapping this ideal to idiomatic types, some in-built concepts were uncovered.
-There really seems to be some fundamental types in relation to mapping numeric data to bits.
-"Type" here means an operation either assuming metadata about an input or an operation requiring metadata as a meta input.
-This represents an orientation that points away from the operation and towards an operation respectively.
-Some concepts I've uncovered are:

-- Unsized data (no fixed bit length to limit input data)
-- Sized data (bit length)
-- Natural data (raw/untyped/uninterpreted/unmapped memory)
-- Numeric data (mathematical identity or quantity)
-- Unsigned numbers (one axis)
-- Signed numbers (two axes)